alex-mccombie/resume_readme/AlexMcCombie-Coder-README.md

 ---

 #### Telstra | Coder Analyst | 2003-2006
-> - IIS, perl, SQL, javascript
+> - stack: IIS, perl, SQL, javascript
+> - client: Telstra forms backbone of Australia's internet.
+I was contracted to Telstra via KPMG.
-> - Turned a complex national paper-based AWA incentive payroll system into a nationally accessible web resource.
+> - I took a complex national excel-based AWA incentive payroll system, and turned it into a nationally accessible IIS resource.
 > - Achieved doubling of job clearance rates for a national workforce of 3300+ technicians.
 > - Proved that incentive wages successfully motivate increased productivity and throughput.